Josh Gibson MD Giving Scholarship

 • Email address

 • The school or university you are presently enrolled in

 • Your present GPA

 • Updated CV/Resume

 Josh Gibson Giving Winner Selection and Announcement

 Each application will go through a fair but strict selection process before a winner is chosen to receive the one-time nonrefundable financial aid of $1,000.
-The winner of the Josh Gibson MD Giving Program will be informed via an email, which they must acknowledge at the earliest.
-The winner’s name will be announced on December 31, 2021 on joshgibsonmdgiving.com and the financial aid will then be transferred to his/her official bank account.
+Any use of ChatGPT or similar AI tools will disqualify your essay.
+The winner of the Josh Gibson MD Giving Scholarship will be informed via an email no later than January 15, 2024, which they must acknowledge within seven days of receipt or another winner may be selected.